bibleexchange/courses/church-history/en/500_reformed-church/reformed-church.md

 #### Jacques Lefevre (1455&ndash;1536) in France

 He wrote a book called _Justification by faith_ (1512) and preached salvation by faith.
+He translated the entire Bible into French.
 He never officially separated from the Catholic Church.

+#### St. Bartholomew's Day Massacre (1572)

+Protestantism was growing in France despite opposition from the government.
 The protestants in France were called Huguenots.
+The Huguenots were led by admiral Coligny, and they wanted religious freedom.
+The French Catholics were led by the Guise family, who believed in the French tradition of "one king, one faith, one law."
+In the decade leading up to the massacre, France had three religious wars.
+Both groups used violence to try to get their way.

+On August 18, 1572, the Protestant prince, Henri of Navarre, married the Catholic Margaret of Valois.
+The king hoped that the marriage would bring peace.

+On August 22 someone tried and failed to assassinate the Huguenot leader, Coligny.
+The Huguenots were angered by this attack.

+On August 23 the king decided that all the Huguenots should be killed, and on August 24 the massacre started before 4 in the morning.

-The Huguenots were greatly persecuted by the Roman Catholic Church.
-Twenty thousand Protestants were killed by the Catholics in one day on Aug.
-24, 1572, on what was referred to as the "St. Bartholomew's Day Massacre."
-Many protestant leaders were killed in this massacre.
-Five-hundred thousand Protestants fled the country for their own safety.
+Twenty thousand Protestants were killed by the Catholics on that day, and it is referred to as the "St. Bartholomew's Day Massacre."
+Many Protestant leaders were killed and many other Protestants fled the country for their own safety.

 #### Anabaptists (1525) in Switzerland